 Sin among the saints should grieve the church, resulting in decisive corrective action, just as the sinner’s repentance should prompt joyful restoration.

+Contemplate these questions, then click on each question to see the answer.
 1. What lessons should we learn from the way the church at Corinth responded to grievous sin among them?

 We should learn that God takes sin in His church seriously, and that failing to obey Him in dealing with sin adversely impacts the church, as well as the wayward saint.
 Separation is not so much shunning unbelievers as it is dealing decisively with professing believers.